TNG/jgiven-intellij-plugin/README.md

 Installation
 ------------

-The plugin is not yet available within the JetBrains plugin repository.
-Thus, after obtaining the jgiven-intellij-plugin.zip, you'll have to install the plugin manually by following the steps below.
+The plugin is available from within the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/9670-jgiven).
+Thus, either download the plugin directly from within the IDE ("Browse repositories") or build the plugin manually and install it from your local disk.

  * Open up the ``Settings`` dialog (``File > Settings`` or hit ``Ctrl+Alt+S``).
  * Select ``Plugins`` from the tree